code978/Multi-Channel/README.md

 The send method of each channel module should accept a notification payload and send the notification through its respective channel.

-Similarly, we can create modules for SMS and email notifications.
-To use the Notification Service, we can create an instance of the service and register the required channel modules.

-This code creates an instance of the Notification Service and registers the Push, SMS, and Email Notification Modules.
-It then sends a sample notification to all registered modules.